mapcode-foundation/mapcode-ada/README.md

     ndata.ads                       - Data table for mapcode support ctrynams.ads ctrynams_short.ads - Names of territories (in English)

 The following file contains the main procedure for testing the interfaces:

     t_mapcode.adb                   - Command line tool to test Ada mapcodes

+In directory test, the command Test launches a complete test of the library.

 # Using the Library